tomshaw/zf1-errorexception/ReadMe.md

 # Information

-This is a Zend Plugin Resource that converts common PHP errors and converts them to exceptions.
+This is a ZF1 Plugin Resource that converts common PHP errors and converts them to exceptions.
 It is currently setup to work in development mode in the system application.ini file.
 Once an error is detected the location line number and file are nicley formated for quick review.

 # Requirements